Midwest Student Exchange Program

 - not have previously attended KU as a degree seeking student

-- Only prospective transfer students from the states of Indiana, Illinois, Nebraska, North Dakota, Missouri, Michigan, Minnesota, Ohio or Wisconsin can be considered.
+- Only prospective transfer students from the states of Indiana, Illinois, Nebraska, North Dakota, Missouri, Minnesota, Ohio or Wisconsin can be considered.

 Students must maintain a KU GPA of 3.25, complete 30 KU hours each academic year and be assessed non-resident tuition rates.
 If a student meets the renewal criteria, the scholarship will be renewed for the upcoming academic year.
 If the renewal criterion is not met, the scholarship will be revoked.
 At any time, the scholarship will be reinstated if the student should meet the academic renewal criteria.